 If you were an avid camper before baby, then you likely want to hop right back into it – but how in the world do you find a safe baby sleeping bag that will keep them warm too?

 After all, a good night of sleep can make or break the next day, especially if you have tons of activities planned.
 (Hiking on three hours of broken sleep is hard guys… trust me!)

-But if you surf Amazon, you’ll likely see a whole lot of everything BESIDES sleeping bags that are ready for camping – different kinds of swaddles, bunting bags, etc..
+But if you surf Amazon, you’ll likely see a whole lot of everything BESIDES sleeping bags that are designed for camping – different kinds of swaddles, bunting bags, etc..

-Let’s dive into the different sleeping situations to keep your baby warm and cozy on your next camp trip (and let you finally get some rest!)
+Let’s dive into the best sleeping bags and different sleeping situations to keep your baby warm and cozy on your next camp trip (and let you finally get some rest!)